DZayee/relay/README.md

 Follow the instructions in the Prysm documentation to set up and run the Prysm beacon node and validator.
 Set Up Nomic:

 Refer to the Nomic documentation to set up your Nomic environment.
-Ensure you have the necessary tools and dependencies installed.
+Ensure you have the necessary tools and dependencies installed.</br>
 **Step 2: Establish a Relay**
 Understand the Relay Protocol: